-View Christmas as an experience; broaden your horisont and implement some of the local traditions: Christmas services, carol singing, Christmas markets, activities at the Zoo, theatre plays, concerts, take part in the celebrations at your child's school or kindergarten, visit Tivoli Gardens, go on a historical walk, put on a traditional Danish "julefrokost" etc. Perhaps, like us, you will find that they enrich your own traditions.
+View Christmas as an experience; broaden your horizon and implement some of the local traditions: Christmas services, carol singing, Christmas markets, activities at the Zoo, theatre plays, concerts, take part in the celebrations at your child's school or kindergarten, visit Tivoli Gardens, go on a historical walk, put on a traditional Danish "julefrokost" etc. Perhaps, like us, you will find that they enrich your own traditions.

 Volunteer to give less fortunate a special Christmas.
-Shelters for the homeless often look for volunteers to help with the Christmas meal they put on.
+Shelters for the homeless often look for volunteers to help with the Christmas meal that they put on.